BKUC-Development/BKUC/readme.md

 > We will be thankful!
 All Donations will be spread evenly among developers (excluding former / resigned).
 >
 > Ko-fi (Stripe): https://ko-fi.com/hkzk0
+> (Or if you still want to give stan some support for this: https://donate.stripe.com/dR63fk8ys7OF1k4eUU)

 > ## Features: [OUTDATED]
 > - AimBot